iojcde/iojcde/README.md

-# I'm Jeeho, a student and a software developer. 👋
+# Hey there, I'm Jeeho! 👋

- I'm an open source software and privacy advocate.
+I'm a student and a software developer.

 I  volunteer at https://fosshost.org, a free cloud compute platform for the open source community.